 Find out about the requirements for discharge of water from commercial swimming pools and spas to the wastewater system.

-Backwash and drainage from domestic swimming pools and spas is not considered as trade waste.
-This water is not permitted to be discharged to sewer.
+Backwash and drainage from domestic swimming pools and spas are not considered as trade waste and are not permitted to be discharged to sewer.
 For disposal options, please contact your local council.

-- Pools and spas with diatomaceous earth filters must discharge to a settleable solids arrestor prior to discharge to sewer.
-This is required to ensure that any diatomaceous earth is removed and does not cause blockages in the sewer.
+- Wastewater discharges from other mediums, including diatomaceous earth filters, must discharge to a settleable solids arrestor prior to discharge to sewer.
+This is required to ensure that any diatomaceous earth is removed and does not cause blockages in the sewer network.

-- The rate of discharge is not to exceed Water Corporation's current limits.
-A balancing tank is usually necessary.
+- The rate of discharge not to exceed the Water Corporation's current limits.
+An appropriately sized backwash tank is usually necessary.

-- The level of chlorine is not to exceed the current limit of 10 milligrams per litre (as residual chlorine).
+- The level of chlorine is not to exceed the Water Corporation's current limit of 10 milligrams per litre (as residual chlorine).

-- In regional areas it may not be possible to accept commercial pool waste to sewer due to salt loading the wastewater system which can affect treated water re-use.
-We will assess local conditions and advise.
+- In regional areas, it may not be possible to accept aquatic facilities discharge to sewer due to its salt loading on the wastewater treatment system.
+This will be assessed as part of the Trade Waste Permit approval process.